South Africa: 12 schoolchildren and driver killed in crash – DW – 07/10/2024

 The Gauteng Education Department said the vehicle carrying the children was allegedly struck from behind by a light pickup truck, causing the vehicle to overturn, where it then caught fire.

-The ages of the children involved are not yet known, although the schools they attended typically enrol children between the ages of 6 to 13.
+The ages of the children involved are not yet known, although the schools they attended typically enroll children between the ages of 6 to 13.

 South Africa's Automobile Association (AA) has previously referred to the country's annual road fatality statistics as "a national crisis."